 Diary of a Wimpy Kid by Jeff Kinney

 A must-have book for any third and fourth grade library.
-Highly entertaining with fun comic-style illustrations and excellent for motivating children who don’t like to read.
+Highly entertaining with fun comic-style illustrations and excellent for motivating 3rd grade children who don’t like to read.

 Big Nate by Lincoln Pierce

 Fun comic style adventure stories about Nate – and his life at home and at school.
 Perfect for children who liked Diary of a Wimpy Kid, and ideal for less enthusiastic readers.

 Wayside School by Louis Sachar

 Wayside School is a place where things go horribly wrong, often with hysterically funny consequences – especially on the thirteenth floor.
 Very funny and ideal for 8 and 9 year olds.

 Spiderwick Chronicles by Tony DiTerlizzi and Holly Black